George663399/George663399/README.md

 - 👋 Hi, I’m @G
-- 👀 I’m interested in computers and the complex nature of entropy of the world we live in.
+- 👀 I’m interested in computers and the complex nature of entropy that binds us together.
 - 🌱 I’m currently learning React & Typescript.
 - 💞️ I’m looking to collaborate on a 3D website for some insight.
 - 📫 How to reach me llgeorgehaddadll@gmail.com